Easy Chocolate Valentine’s Day Bark Recipe

 Ingredients – Chocolate Valentine’s Day Bark

-- Milk Chocolate Chips: Chocolate chips add an extra sweet taste and texture to the cookies.
+• Milk Chocolate Chips: Chocolate chips add a sweet taste and texture to the cookies.

-- Red Sprinkles: Red little bits of chocolate-flavored candies, typically made with white chocolate and they do not melt.
-Such a fun addition to add to the chocolate bark!
+• Red Sprinkles: Red little bits of chocolate-flavored candies, typically made with white chocolate and they don’t melt.
+Such a fun addition to the chocolate bark!

-- Pink Sprinkles: Pink little bits of chocolate-flavored candies, typically made with white chocolate and they do not melt.
+• Pink Sprinkles: Pink little bits of chocolate-flavored candies, typically made with white chocolate and they also don’t melt.
 Adds a fun flare to the chocolate bark that people love!

-- Pink Chocolate Candy Pearls: A beautiful and elegant decorative round chocolate ball made with high quality chocolate with a pink coating that adds a visually appealing element to the chocolate bark.
+• Pink Chocolate Candy Pearls: A beautiful pink decorative round chocolate ball made with high-quality chocolate with a pink coating that adds a visually appealing Valentine’s look to the chocolate bark.

-- White Chocolate Candy Pearls: A beautiful and elegant decorative round chocolate ball made with high quality chocolate with a white coating that adds a visually appealing element to the chocolate bark.
+• White Chocolate Candy Pearls: A white decorative round chocolate ball made with high-quality chocolate with a white coating that adds a visually appealing element to the chocolate bark.

-- Hershey’s Kisses (chopped fine, I used Peppermint Ones): A popular and delicious small piece of chocolate candy in the shape of a teardrop with a flat bottom.
+• Hershey’s Kisses (chopped fine, I used Peppermint Ones): A popular and delicious small piece of chocolate candy shaped like a teardrop with a flat bottom.
 Each piece is individually wrapped with foil.
 Made with sugar, chocolate, milk, soy lecithin, cocoa butter, lactose, milk fat, and artificial flavor.

 Easy Chocolate Bark Recipe